-If you terminate employment after becoming eligible to participate in the Plan, you will be eligible to participate in the Plan as soon as practicable following your re-employment once you are re-employed as an eligible employee (as discussed in the "Eligibility" section).
+If you terminate employment after becoming eligible to participate in the Plan, you will be eligible to participate in the Plan as soon as practicable following your re-employment if you are re-employed as an eligible employee (as discussed in the "Eligibility" section).
+In such circumstance, the 60-day continuous employment requirement will be deemed satisfied upon re-employment.